Functional / Decorative Custom Turret & Gazebo Roof Cap Fabrication Main Information & Navigation Page

 Manufacturing:

-We have seen claims on the web of 100 year warranties on copper gutter work, but that in it's self is very suspect.
-That sort of claim would have to be false, since that company is not likely to be around a fraction of that time.
-That is unless science comes up with the cure for old age.
-Most small companies do not last more than a few years any way, so it is easy for them to make such outrageous claims like this.
-We will happily offer a 20 year fabrication and material warranty.
-We feel it is ridiculous to offer more than a realistic warranty, since you know we will not be around to service your warranty over 20 year from now.
-I will most likely be too old and retired by then, but if Copper By Design is still selling products, we will likely be happy to warranty and service your needs beyond that time period.
-Perhaps my Son or Daughters will want to continue the business?
-I, David am 45
+Much like you, I do not place much stock in long term warranties and refuse to play that sort of BS game.
+I've seen claims on the web of a 100 year warranty on copper gutter work, but that in it's self is an insult to our intelligence and a clear lie.
+No small or even large company can honestly make such a claim.
+That sort of claim would have to be false, since any company has less than a 1% chance to be around that long.
+That is unless science comes up with the cure for aging and those companies adopt ethical responsibility along the way.
+Most small companies do not last more than a few years, so it is easy for them to make such outrageous claims like this.
+I feel it is ridiculous to offer more than a realistic warranty, since you know we will not be around to service such a warranty.

 More importantly, I go out of my way to build products that far exceed building code.
-We challenge anyone to find work as strong and well constructed as ours, anywhere.
+I challenge anyone to find work as strong and well constructed as these, anywhere.
 An example is how you are not likely to find another fabricator who puts this much care and quality into their web site, let alone their products at any cost.
 We feel that good clear communication is very important.
-It is like the saying 'If you aren't able to do it right now, how will you have time or money to do it over?'
+It is like the saying 'If you aren't able to do it right the first time, how will you have time or money to do it over?'
 We have professionally specialized in rain management sheet metal work since 1993 under the same contractors license here in Oregon, and plan to continue this for the next couple decades if possible.

 Better Shipping Crates: